Christmas Before Christmas

 …he had sent a man ahead of them. - Psalm 105:17

-Jesus you are the perfect One who left your home to save the lost.
+Jesus, you are the perfect one who left your home to come here and save the lost.
+I'm sorry for often taking your rescue for granted.
 Thank you so much for coming.
-Please open my eyes to the glory of the incarnation.
+Please open my eyes to the glory of what you've done.

 Song: O Holy Night